-Information about Student Assessment Reports for Parents and Guardians
+Information about Student Assessment Reports for parents and guardians

-Nova Scotia Assessments in grades 3, 6, and 8 gather information about students' independent performance based on selected curriculum outcomes in reading, writing, and mathematics/mathématiques.
-The curriculum outcomes for each grade level and subject area can be found at https://curriculum.novascotia.ca/.
+Nova Scotia Assessments in grades 3, 6, and 8 gather information about student performance based on selected curriculum outcomes in reading, writing, and mathematics/mathématiques.
+The curriculum outcomes for each grade-level and subject area can be found at https://curriculum.novascotia.ca/.

-Nova Scotia Assessments are developed with teachers and the Student Assessment and Evaluation division at the Department of Education and Early Childhood Development.
-Teachers from across the province are involved in various stages of the development and scoring of Nova Scotia Assessments.
+Nova Scotia Assessments are developed by the Student Assessment and Evaluation division at the Department of Education and Early Childhood Development.
+Teachers from across the province are involved in the development and scoring of Nova Scotia Assessments.